awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

 ## Create a Docker Image<a name="docker-basics-create-image"></a>

 Amazon ECS task definitions use Docker images to launch containers on the container instances in your clusters\.
-In this section, you create a Docker image of a simple web application, and test it on your local system or EC2 instance, and then push the image to a container registry \(such as Amazon ECR or Docker Hub\) so you can use it in an ECS task definition\.
+In this section, you create a Docker image of a simple web application, and test it on your local system or Amazon EC2 instance, and then push the image to a container registry \(such as Amazon ECR or Docker Hub\) so you can use it in an Amazon ECS task definition\.

 **To create a Docker image of a simple web application**